Douglas McLean (rower)

 McLean's brother Hector died at the beginning of 1888 and Douglas started as a rowing coach.
 He coached the Oxford crews which went on to win over a five-year period.
 Otherwise he lived in Somerset.
 On 16 June 1888 he was commissioned as a second lieutenant in the North Somerset Yeomanry, he was promoted lieutenant on 22 October 1892, and captain on 4 October 1893.
 In the 1896 cricket season, he made a single first-class cricket appearance as wicket-keeper for Somerset against a Cambridge University team in which W. G. Grace, Jr. opened the batting.
 From the tailend, McLean scored 9 not out in the first innings, and 4 runs in the second innings.
 He was also "a fair shot, a very painstaking billiard-player, and a dignified person, who was equally imperturbable whether sitting as a Justice of the Peace or watching a close boat race".
 In 1898 McLean collaborated with William Grenfell in authoring Rowing and Punting, the fourth and final volume for The Suffolk Sporting Series on Sport.
 The work was commissioned from Bertram Fletcher Robinson and edited by Henry Howard, 18th Earl of Suffolk.

-On 28 March 1900 McLean joined the 69th Sussex Company Imperial Yeomanry with the rank of lieutenant in army, and took part in the Second Anglo-Boer War.
+After the outbreak of the Second Anglo-Boer War in late 1899, McLean volunteered for active service with the Imperial Yeomanry, where he commissioned in the 69th (Sussex) Company on 28 March 1900, with the rank of lieutenant in army.
 He was promoted to captain in the army on 16 August 1900, and later served under the military governor of Pretoria.
 He died of enteric fever in Johannesburg at the age of 37.
 He is commemorated on the Boer War memorial in the churchyard of St Mary the Virgin, Battle, East Sussex, and on the Eton College memorial, in Lapton's Chapel within Eton College Chapel.